hipspy/hips/docs/installation.rst

 Installation
 ************

+The **hips** package works with Python 3.6 or later, on Linux, MacOS and Windows.

 Installing the latest stable version is possible either using pip or conda.

 How to install the latest development version is desribed on the :ref:`develop` page.